andreyrisukhin/OneUp/README.md

 Now, players can guess any number and see it mapped to [0,9].
 The winning player has a guess "closer and above" the other player.
 Imagine two hands on a clock, representing guess A and guess B. Rotate both so that guess A is at 0.
 The smaller angle between them defines who earns the points, A or B.

+A function takes the difference between the greater and lesser guess, and outputs the score.
+The output score is maximal when greater guess - lesser guess = 1, hence the name of the game "OneUp".
+The score approaches 0 as the difference in guesses approaches a half rotation (multiple of 5 in this case).

 ## TODO

 * Add visuals and improve the description